shutterstock_582850552_be.jpg

 Fighting the Supply Chain Crisis

 Not only after the Covid-19 pandemic and recent natural hazardous events, creating resilient supply chains is a common task.
 For most organizations, however, this is likely to be a challenge given the analytical and practical problems to be solved.
+Even when appropriate measures have been identified, many struggle to balance resilience measures like safety stock and multi-sourcing with cost and competitiveness.

 Increasingly rapid, unpredictable, and unprecedented changes